michaelzheng67/live-vim/README.md

 ## Collaboration Flow 👥

-1. One user runs the server with a file path.
+1. One user runs the server process opened up to a specific file they wish to edit
-2. Others connect using the same binary with the server IP as second arg.
+2. Others connect to the server process by indicating server IP and port, while also making sure they open the same file
 3. That's it!
-All clients see changes in real-time, like magic ✨
+Everyone can edit and see changes in real-time, like magic ✨

 ## Architecture